d3tails/quest-submissions/Chapter 2/Day 3.md

 >Using this picture below, explain...
 >- What the error message means

-The main function expects to return a String variable, but is instead returning a String optional.
+The main function is expecting to return a String variable, but thing[0x03] is a different type (String optional).

 >- Why we're getting this error